jguzdv/parallel-tools/README.md

 The tool is routinely started as root, and the design follows from that.

-**Programs it executes** â€” `rsync`, `lfs`, an external copy engine, the migrate helper, and its own script â€” are opened **once**, judged on the resulting descriptor (regular file, executable, not group- or world-writable, owned by root when running as root) including the whole directory chain, and then executed through `/proc/self/fd/N`.
+**Programs it executes**  `rsync`, `lfs`, an external copy engine, the migrate helper, and its own script  are opened **once**, judged on the resulting descriptor (regular file, executable, not group- or world-writable, owned by root when running as root) including the whole directory chain, and then executed through `/proc/self/fd/N`.
 What was inspected is what runs.
 Under root a program that fails these checks is **refused**, not warned about.

-**Files it creates itself** â€” temporary files, the directory-timestamp spill, the remaining-task list, generated input lists â€” are created with `O_CREAT|O_EXCL|O_NOFOLLOW` inside a directory whose chain was checked for both mode and owner.
+**Files it creates itself**  temporary files, the directory-timestamp spill, the remaining-task list, generated input lists  are created with `O_CREAT|O_EXCL|O_NOFOLLOW` inside a directory whose chain was checked for both mode and owner.